Delta Air Lines Inc Earnings - Q1 2026 Analysis & Highlights

 • American Express remuneration grew 10% to over $2 billion, led by 12% spend growth on strong acquisitions.

-• Corporate sales grew double-digits and set a quarterly record, with positive growth across all sectors and performance improving throughout the quarter.
+• Corporate sales grew double-digits and set a quarterly record, with positive growth across all sectors.

 • Domestic and international unit revenue grew mid-single digits with strong performance in both premium and Main Cabin.

-• Cargo numbers increased 8% with continued growth from Asia as Delta invested in the product.
+• Cargo numbers increased 8%, continuing to grow significantly from Asia as the company invested in the product.

 • Capital Allocation